Top 5 FAQ’s

 (L)anguage: I'm a big fan of knowing the terminology to describe our bodies.
 Knowing the right words can help keep us well and safe (i.e when speaking to a medical professional) and empower us.

-(S)haking stigma: Talking about our bodies might feel uncomfortable or embarrassing.
+(S)haking stigma: Talking about our mind or bodies might feel uncomfortable or embarrassing.
 Femigami aims to normalise these conversations so that we can all feel more comfortable and confident in our everyday lives.